Skip to main content

 Online Self-Study Course

-Students may study the course material at their own pace, completing chapter reviews along the way.
-At the end of the course material the student will be required to pass an exam.
+This option is provided by authorized outside providers that do charge for the online course and certification.
+At the end of the course the student will still be required to pass an exam.
 Student certification will be mailed by the course provider.

 Additional Links: